Towards High-Consistency Embodied World Model with Multi-View Trajectory Videos: Experiments

 \subsection{Ablation Study}

 We conduct comprehensive ablation experiments to systematically validate the effectiveness of the proposed MTV-World.
-Specifically, we investigate: (1) the impact of different trajectory representations, (2) the influence of object masking, (3) the benefits of multi-view input compared to single-view settings, (4) the zero-shot generalization ability across novel views, tasks, and objects, and (5) progress in task success rates.
+Specifically, we investigate: (1) the impact of different trajectory representations, (2) the benefits of multi-view input compared to single-view settings, (3) the zero-shot generalization ability across novel views, tasks, and objects, (4) the influence of object masking.

-\textbf{Trajectory Representation.} To assess the effectiveness of trajectory-based control, we compare MTV-World with the WorldEval method~\cite{li2025worldeval}, which adopts the Policy2Vec strategy for control representation.
-Specifically, WorldEval encodes raw action sequences into latent action vectors to guide motion generation, while MTV-World employs trajectory–video control.
-As shown in Table~\ref{tab2}, MTV-World consistently outperforms WorldEval across all tasks, demonstrating the superiority of trajectory video control over latent vector representations.
+\textbf{Trajectory Representation.} To assess the effectiveness of our trajectory-based control, we compare MTV-World against the previously introduced baselines, which represent diverse action conditioning strategies: the vector-based World-Eval~\cite{li2025worldeval}, the 3D-projection-based Ctrl-World~\cite{guo2025ctrl}, and the token-based Fast-Token~\cite{pertsch2025fast}.
+As shown in Table~\ref{tab:ablation}, MTV-World consistently outperforms these methods across all metrics.
+This demonstrates that explicit trajectory video control provides superior guidance for motion and interaction generation compared to implicit or compressed action representations.

-\textbf{Multi-View \textit{vs.} Single-View.} To validate the benefits of multi-view learning, we design a Single-View variant (\textit{V}=1), which uses only one view during both training and inference.
-The comparison results are presented in Table~\ref{tab2}.
-In the relatively simple \textit{View 1} scenario, the Single-View model achieves a slightly higher $\mathcal{J}$ of 55.2, which can be attributed to its smaller input space (81 frames) compared to the 81$\times$2 frames in the multi-view setting, leading to faster convergence on simpler scenes.
-However, in the more complex \textit{View 2} scenario, its performance drops to 44.3, lagging behind the Multi-View model (45.0).
-Notably, the Single-View variant requires training and inference of two separate models (for View 1 and View 2), whereas MTV-World achieves multi-view consistency through a single unified model.
+\textbf{Multi-View \textit{vs.} Single-View.} To validate the benefits of multi-view learning, we design a Single-View variant ($V=1$) that utilizes only a single viewpoint during both training and inference.
+The comparison results are presented in Table~\ref{tab:ablation}.
+In the relatively simple low-view scenario, the Single-View model achieves a slightly lower $\mathcal{J}$ of 51.3.
+However, in the more complex high-view scenario, its performance drops significantly to 38.0, largely lagging behind the Multi-View model (45.0).
+Notably, the Single-View approach requires training and deploying two separate models (one for View 1 and another for View 2), whereas MTV-World achieves superior multi-view consistency and performance through a single, unified framework.